jmsmoorehead/music/Installing-and-starting-jack.md

 We hope to support ALSA audio in future versions.

 If pulseaudio is running while starting jackd, either jackd will not start properly or jackd will mute all other applications.
-What we want to do is to connect pulseaudio and jackd in a sequence, nicely demonstrated here: http://www.youtube.com/watch?v=6J-RQudJx30
+What we might want to do is to connect pulseaudio and jackd in a sequence, demonstrated here (although, it's not completely without problems): http://www.youtube.com/watch?v=6J-RQudJx30

+The safer way is to follow option #4 from http://jackaudio.org/pulseaudio_and_jack

 ## Note for Fedora Users